capta1nseal/ray-tracer/README.md

 - Basic 3D geometric primitives.
     - Their ray intersection algorithms.
     - Templates for higher floating point precision.
-    - Some tools to store and access arbitrary primitives in the same std::vector.
+    - Some tools to store and access arbitrary primitives in one std::vector.
-- Some classes encapsulating those types to create behaviour.
+- Some classes encapsulating those types that then store and render the scene.
-    - Templated where it makes sense.
 - Shading model and demo rendering is now in the application wrapper, and will later be encapsulated into computation and graphics interface classes.

 #### geometry